 From life giving as well as death dealing, from a gentle sprinkling to a torrid downpour, rain has magical powers to entwine a multitude of human emotions.

 Every subject in a photograph is someone’s loved one or at least somebody recognizable in someone else’s memory.
 Photographs preserve some kind of memory.
 Memory cannot be seen in photographs, but it can be evoked since photographs are, as Barthes says, “the past and the real” from previous experiences.

 “I know these projects are totally irrational, totally useless,” he added.
 “The world can live without them, nobody needs them, only me and Jeanne-Claude.
 She always made the point that they exist because we like to have them, and if others like them, it’s only a bonus.”

 MiA Collective Art is a collaborative media platform and project space for artists of inspiring minds.
-We invite ongoing participation of individuals through providing a curated selection of articles, interviews, exhibitions, and specific-themed projects in the fields of the arts.
 Like the wind that carries the different scents of one million flowers and the bees that fly and gather nectar from various flowers to transform it into honey, it is our mission to create a positive impact on the process of artistic creation.
 We believe the true contribution art can make to the future of humanity lies in the ability to represent a new meaning of human history in our time.
-We treasure the ideas, emotions and works of every individual who had lived and continues to live in history.
 More